solarcaratuva/solarcaratuva.github.io/Embedded/riv3_dev_guide.md

 ## Project Architecture

-**Folder Structure**: at a high level, the project is structured into folders as follows:
+At a high level, the project is structured into folders as follows:
 - Boards: `WheelBoard`, `TelemetryBoard`, and `PowerBoard` hold code for those respective boards
 - `Common` contains code that is used across the entire project; a significant portion of it is auto-generated
 - MbedOS: `mbed-os` and `TARGET_UVA_SOLAR_CAR` contain MbedOS libraries and configuration